imdiegolopes/puc-mvp-04-classificacao-de-risco-de-credito/server/README.md

 # Credit Risk API Service

-This service acts as an API gateway forwarding requests to three different endpoints: Exchange Rates Service, User Identity Service, and Financial Service.
-It runs on http://localhost:5000.

 # Makefile

 This Makefile provides a set of commands to help with building, running, and managing the Credit Risk API Service.